 - 9:30 : Presentation on the schools’ participation in Silk River in India & the UK

 - Greeted by local community members on reaching Chandannagar

 - 5pm : Get-together at IMA Hall, followed by ‘Mrityunjoy’, a play based on Revolutionary leaders from this region, written by Sulogna Chakraborty

 - Light display on the Strand by Babu Pal and local lighting artists

 - Overnight on the boat

-For participants not on the full programme, participation fee of INR 10,000 should be paid in advance by 3rd December 2017.
+For participants not on the full programme, there was a participation fee of INR 10,000, payable in advance.

-Fee includes all meals, local transfers, cultural visits, 1 night at City Hotel, Motijheel and 2 /3 nights on boat provided by West Bengal Tourism Department.
+Fee included all meals, local transfers, cultural visits, 1 night at City Hotel, Motijheel and 2 /3 nights on boat provided by West Bengal Tourism Department.

 For a printer-friendly version, click this link: Artists’ Weekend.

 For the latest news, follow Silk River here: